Punktum-dk/epp-service-specification/README.md

 We currently have two advisories that are communicated through the response of a [info domain](#info-domain) command:

-- **PendingDeletionDate**, indicating that a given domain name is scheduled for deletion
+- **pendingDeletionDate**, indicating that a given domain name is scheduled for deletion
-- **OfferedOnWaitingList**, indicating that a given domain name has been offered to a designated registrant
+- **offeredOnWaitingList**, indicating that a given domain name has been offered to a designated registrant

 Domain names scheduled for deletion are placed in a 30-day redemption period.
 This period may be initiated by: